iamdonovan/egm722/README.md

 # EGM722: Programming for GIS and Remote Sensing Exercises

+For full setup and installation instructions, please see [the website](https://iamdonovan.github.io/teaching/egm722/setup/index.html).

 ## 1. Getting started

 To get started with the exercises, you'll need to install both `git` and `conda` on your computer.
 You can follow the